Barry Sonnenfeld's unrealized projects: The Heartbreak Kid remake

 On April 20, 2004, Sonnenfeld was offered to direct the remake of The Heartbreak Kid, but turned it down, leading to the Farrelly brothers accepting the offer on May 31, 2005.

 A New Leaf

 On April 20, 2004, Sonnenfeld was set to direct the A New Leaf, with Joan Cusack and Kevin Kline set to star for Paramount Pictures.

 Angry White Men

 On April 20, 2004, Sonnenfeld was set to direct the Angry White Men for Warner Bros.

 The Know-It-All feature film

-On September 9, 2004, Sonnenfeld was set to direct and produce the feature film adaptation of A. J. Jacobs’ novel The Know-It All, with Jacobs writing the screenplay, with Ted Field producing through Radar Pictures.
+On September 9, 2004, Sonnenfeld was set to direct and produce the feature film adaptation of A. J. Jacobs’ novel The Know-It-All: One Man’s Humble Quest to Become the Smartest Person in the World, with Jacobs writing the screenplay, with Ted Field producing through Radar Pictures.

 Hackett TV series

 On February 22, 2007, Sonnenfeld was set to direct the pilot episode of the comedy series Hackett, with Sony Pictures Television and 25 C Prods. producing the series and FOX set to broadcast the series. with Donal Logue, Christian Hoff, Rachel Boston, and Morgan Murphy cast in the series.